-The SUV is another good choice for the Ultimate Survival Vehicle.
+The SUV is another good choice for the Ultimate Bug Out Vehicle.
 They have a good range on a full tank of gas and with 4 wheel drive and fairly aggressive tires they can traverse most terrains you will encounter.
 With a roof rack, towing capacity and seating for five or more, the SUV can carry a large family and a lot of gear.

 Pro’s – Diversity (Can be your everyday vehicle and your Bug Out Vehicle), Good carry capacity, Good range, Decent off-road capability depending on model and set up, Can double as a place to sleep for a small family.